carlosfrias/apigee-edge-opdk/README.md

-# Apigee Roles for OPDK and BaaS
+# Apigee Roles for Managing OPDK and BaaS

-This repository contains a set of Ansible roles that are used to install, configure and manage Apigee OPDK and BaaS instances.
+This repository contains a set of Ansible roles that are used to install, configure, update and manage Apigee OPDK and BaaS instances.
 These roles provide an automated installation process for Apigee Edge Private Cloud and Apgiee BaaS Private Cloud.
 The automated installatin process consists of the orchestration of the installation across an arbitrarily sized data center.